HeneDev/BuuttiApp/README.md

 ```

 #### Running the application
-- **If you wish to use the MongoDB Database, Provide the .env file to the /server directory.**
+- **Provide the .env file to the /server directory to use MongoDB database**
 - **Inside the /server directory, run the command**

 ```